27mfp/users_api/README.md

 # Users API

-## This is a simple API built with Symfony that allows users to be created, read, updated, and deleted.
+## This is a simple API built with Symfony.
 The API stores user data in a MySQL database.

 - Create a new user
 - Read user details